 The drone Schoma Xantic floated in at high speed.

 "Am I late?
-What's happening?" it asked urgently, sounding almost as if it was out of breath, its fields flashing the purple of contrition flecked with motes of pale grey denoting mild frustration.
+What's happening?" it asked urgently, sounding almost as if it was out of breath, its fields flashing the purple of contrition flecked with the motes of pale grey which denoted mild frustration.